-On October 1, Resthaven Riverland Community Services begun life in the old TAFE building at 60 East Terrace, Loxton.
-The building had undergone a facelift and was an excellent base from which Resthaven was able to coordinate individually tailored aged care services for people living in their own home in the region.
-Towns such as Morgan, Barmera, Berri, Renmark and Loxton were supported by the office.
+On 1 October 2009, Resthaven Riverland Community Services commenced service delivery in the former TAFE building at 60 East Terrace, Loxton.
+The building, which had undergone a facelift, was an excellent base from which services were coordinated for people living in their own homes in surrounding regional towns.

 From 15–16 September, Riverland Community Services attended the Riverland ‘Field Days’, Barmera.
 Their stall took on a ‘75th Anniversary’ focus – promoting Resthaven’s services and highlighting the 75th anniversary of the aged care services provider.